SudoPsych/Segmentation-Trees/README.md

 Any given or user created data text file can be compiled for testing

+3 data files are given for testing and more can be created for further testing

 An output file is generated that can be input into a dot visualizer Nodes are formatted as such
 \[index in array] value